DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 4. concatenate those two ciphertexts in some way in the output stream, and transmit that to the trusted receiver.
 (You probably also need to transmit the IV)

+## This callout does not perform hybrid crypto

+This callout does not perform hybrid cryptography.
-This callout can do two things:
+This callout does only RSA crypto.
+It can do two things:

-- encrypt a small payload; this corresponds to the 3rd step in the above.
+- encrypt a small payload with an RSA public key; this corresponds to the 3rd step in the above.
-- decrypt a small payload.
+- decrypt a small payload with an RSA private key.
 This would be the converse  of the above.

 For encryption, the callout policy can also generate a random key; this corresponds to the 1st step in the above.